heyitschien/little-lemon/docs/design/features/chat-assistant/ai-chat-feature.md

 ### API Connection Issues

-If you encounter connection issues with the Gemini API:
+If you encounter connection issues with the Groq API:

 1. **Check your API key** is correctly set in the `.env` file
 2. **Verify the API endpoint** is correct for the model you're using